 The goal of this course is for you to gain the necessary skills and knowledge to do well, and improve your mathematical abilities, so you are able to succeed in future courses and attain your educational goals.
-My responsibility is to help you in any way I can to accomplish these goals, however it is your responsibilityImperial Valley College Course Syllabus - Click here to enter text.

-to be committed to your own success and keep up with the pace of the class.
+My responsibility is to help you in any way I can to accomplish these goals, however it is your responsibility to be committed to your own success and keep up with the pace of the class.
 To do so you need to complete assignments on time and please ask questions when you have them.
-Assignments will be completed in the MyMathLab program and through Canvas.